Tonomy-Foundation/Tonomy-ID-SDK/docs/guides/deploy.md

 Then you will need to deploy each service, with configuration so that they connect with each other:

-1. Deploy an and initialize an Antelope blockchain - see the <a href="hhttps://docs.eosnetwork.com/docs/latest/node-operation/getting-started/" target="_blank">official Antelope node guide</a>
+1. Deploy an and initialize an Antelope blockchain - see the <a href="https://docs.eosnetwork.com/docs/latest/node-operation/getting-started/" target="_blank">official Antelope node guide</a>

     - For a production grade network, we suggest 3 nodes if run by the same entity, or 5 nodes if run by separate entities
     - For maximum scaleability, run using bare-metal servers.
-    - Please [contact us](https://tonomy.io/contact) for assistance running a production Antelope network or setting up governance.
+    - Please <a href="https://tonomy.io/contact" target="_blank">contact us</a> for assistance running a production Antelope network or setting up governance.

 2. Create the `id.tonomy` account on the blockchain
 3. Deploy the <a href="https://github.com/Tonomy-Foundation/Tonomy-Contracts/tree/master/contracts/id.tonomy" target="_blank">id.tonomy</a> contract to the `id.tonomy` account on the blockchain